irohalab/Albireo/README.md

 $ python tools.py --user-add admin 1234  # admin is username 1234 is password

 $ python tools.py --user-promote admin 3  # admin is username 3 is the level, currently means super user

+$ python tools.py --user-confirm-email admin no@thankyou.com # force confirm admin's email so that they can access the admin panel
 ```

 ### set your server locale